ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 - Avoid overlapping mentions, which are two different entity type labels that are applied to a single phrase in a document.
 For example, given the sentence, *She donated her father's journals to the JFK Library.*, you would overlap mentions if you annotate JFK=PERSON and JFK Library=LOCATION for the single phrase *JFK Library*.
 The use of the term is more about the library than the person in this sentence, so only the latter annotation should be applied.

-    Decoding such structures requires multiple parallel invocations of a machine-learning model because mention detection only looks for a single label or no label on each word token.
+    Decoding such structures requires multiple parallel invocations of a machine learning model because mention detection only looks for a single label or no label on each word token.

 - Determine how the team will handle lists and plurals in running text.
 For example, the KLUE type system has PERSON and PEOPLE entity types that distinguish the singular from the plural.
 You can choose to annotate the list *Barack, Michelle, Malia, and Sasha Obama*, in one of the following ways: